jondot/roundtrip/README.md

 ### Running the raw zeromq receptor

-The benefits of using zeromq instead of HTTP is to avoid the overhead that typically comes with HTTP, and provide a leaner, meaner way to input trip events to the system.
+The benefits of using zeromq instead of HTTP are to avoid the overhead that typically comes with HTTP, and provide a leaner, meaner way to input trip events into the system.

 On a modest VM, we can have a stable ~ 160 sessions/sec, where each session starts, has 3 checkpoint updates, and ends.

 See more, or run benchmarks yourself in `benchmark/zeromq_burnin`.

-Yet, the zeromq receptor haven't gotten much production time, so edges might be rough (so far so good).
+Though it has been furiously tested, the zeromq receptor haven't gotten much production time, so edges might be rough (so far so good).
 Please feel free to report back any problems via Github Issues.